Jean-Michel Basquiat and Fake Art

 The first time I was introduced to the works of Jean-Michel Basquiat was through a newfound fascination with Andy Warhol and the 1996 film Basquiat.

-It is true that during Basquiat’s short lifetime very few African American artists had managed to gain much success or notoriety in the arts.
-The film even makes ironic mention of Basquiat being the ‘Eddie Murphy’ of the Art World, signifying a kind of token role of a ‘black artist’ masking the blatant and racist exclusion that was pervasive before and still during Basquiat’s professional career.
+It is true that during Basquiat’s short lifetime, very few African American artists managed to gain much success or notoriety in the arts.
+The biographical film even makes ironic mention of Basquiat being the ‘Eddie Murphy’ of the Art World, signifying a kind of token role of a ‘black artist’ masking the blatant and racist exclusion that was pervasive before and still during Basquiat’s professional career.

 With labels such as Street Art, Graffiti Art, or Outsider Art, Basquiat seemed to be an exception, not only in his inclusion in the art world but throughout his early life.
 Though soft-spoken, his anti-authoritative antics got him kicked out of school and out of his father’s home at the age of 17.
 Well educated with a middle-class upbringing, Basquiat found himself on the streets of New York with an ax to grind, and city walls, especially those near art galleries and the School of Visual Art, served as his ax.

 Far from typical self-promoting styles of vandalism, under the pseudonym SAMO (short for same old sh*t), Basquiat moonlighted as a notorious graffiti artist who used words and subversive, tongue-in-cheek texts against advertisement, pop culture, and big money.

 And although his provocative style raised his Lower Manhattan Profile, and even as he later repurposed his curious texts onto his canvases, he couldn’t seem to shake the label of ‘graffiti artist’ or ‘street artist.
 While these titles may highlight the visual qualities of Basquiat’s work which made him stand out on pristine gallery walls, they also erroneously tagged Basquiat as an uneducated outsider to the art scene.